How much does it cost to buy Avios points? And is it ever a good idea to buy Avios? This is the question I want to look at today.

 However, it is also possible to get as much as 1.5p per Avios or more when redeeming for flights if you are savvy with how you spend them.
-As a general rule, your Avios are worth more when you spend them on flights rather than for other redemptions such as experiences, wine or hotels.
+As a general rule, your Avios are worth more when you spend them on flights rather than for other redemptions.

 This article – click the link – shows you how different sorts of Avios redemptions (upgrades, using a 2-4-1 British Airways American Express voucher, redeeming for short haul etc) impact the value you get.

 Conveniently, British Airways allows you to purchase Avios via the Executive Club website.
 The cost depends on the amount you purchase.
 At standard rates, the price is 3.1p when buying 1,000, 2p when buying 5,000 and 1.6p when buying 35,000 Avios.

 As you can see, purchasing Avios can be pretty expensive – and it would be stupid to purchase Avios at 1.6p or more only to spend them at a value of less than that.
 In 2018 I helped the BBC with an episode of Rip-Off Britain for BBC1 where readers felt they had not had the downsides of buying Avios explained to them.
 You can watch me on YouTube here.

 There are some other options that enable you to buy Avios in an indirect and potentially cheaper way.
 This page of HfP lists some of the current offers.